-Proposed Section 267K provides for the Minister to give directions to foreign ships not constructed in accordance with Annex I requirements.
-Sub-section (1) allows the Minister to direct, in writing, a foreign ship's master or owner that the ship shall comply with specified requirements when approaching, using or leaving Australian ports and off-shore terminals or to avoid those places entirely.
+Proposed Section 267K Directions in relation to foreign ships master or owner that the ship shall comply with specified requirements when approaching, using or leaving Australian ports and off-shore terminals or to avoid those places entirely.
 This power is to be used only to protect the environment (267K(2)).
 Non-compliance with Sub-section (1) is an offence, and the penalties are not to exceed \$10,000 for the ship's master and owner (if a natural person), and \$40,000 if the owner is a corporate body (267K(4)).
 The person charged has a defence if the non-compliance resulted from the need to save life at sea, or the direction is not possible of performance (267K(5)).